Gathie0307/todo_app_react/README.md

 Starts the development server.
 Open http://localhost:5173/ to view it in your browser.

-The page will automatically reload as you make changes.

-You’ll also see any lint errors in the console.

 🎨 Icons Support
-To use icons in your project, install React Icons:
+To use icons in this project, please install React Icons before running the app:

 npm install react-icons --save